Wharf borer: Distribution and habitat

-This is a cosmopolitan species.
-They can be found anywhere where there is moist and decaying wood, such as wharf timbers that are regularly submerged by a tidal flow river, for example near the River Thames.
+The wharf borer is a cosmopolitan species.
+They live anywhere there is moist and decaying wood, such as wharf timbers that are regularly submerged by a tidal flow river.
+The River Thames is one example.
 A survey by Pitman et al. (2003) revealed the wharf borer to be widespread in temperate countries.
-There were samples recorded in Australia, New Zealand, Japan, France, Denmark and Canada.
+There were samples recorded in Australia, New Zealand, Japan, France, Denmark, and Canada.
 Pitman et al. (2003) further noted that wharf borers are widespread in the UK and Wales, with a few records in Scotland, but neither adults nor larvae were found in Ireland.
 This beetle is thought to be a native of the Great Lakes region of North America and has been reported to cause much damage to dock timber in this region.
-However, others believed that they were introduced to the New World from Europe by the lumber trade or by driftwood.
+However, others believed they were introduced to the New World from Europe by the lumber trade or driftwood.
 There is still uncertainty in the scientific literature about the origin of the wharf borer.

-Wharf borer adults may be present in different types of habitats but larvae are almost always restricted to damp, rotten wood.
+Wharf borer adults may be present in different habitats but larvae are almost always restricted to damp, rotten wood.
 Buried pieces of wood may also harbor the insects.
-It was said that there was an increase in numbers of this insect in London following the Second World War, when masses of timber became buried under the ground following bomb blasts.
+It was said that their populations rose in London following the Second World War when masses of timber became buried under the ground following bomb blasts.
 They were found beneath the floor of gasoline stations, apartments, and even telegraph poles.